 Join the conversation by submitting your proposal before May 30, 2022.

 Over the past decade, civil society has become dependent on digital networks and tools for advocacy efforts and as a means of mobilization.

-Founded in 2008, SMEX is a Lebanese NGO that works regionally to defend digital rights, promote open culture and local content, and encourage critical engagement with digital technologies, media, and networks across the SWANA region.
-We conduct research, training, and advocacy on internet policy and digital rights to support the expansion of more accessible and participatory environments for individuals and civil society across the MENA region.
+Founded in 2008, SMEX is a Lebanese NGO that works to defend digital rights, promote open culture and local content, and encourage critical engagement with digital technologies, media, and networks in the Arabic speaking countries.
+We conduct research, training, and advocacy on internet policy and digital rights to support the expansion of more accessible and participatory environments for individuals and civil society.